aslag/mutt_calendar/README.md

 mutt_calendar
 =============

-Repo for a small project to handle ical invitiations in the mutt email client
+Small project to handle ical invitiations in the mutt email client.